kamilazdybal/PCAfold/docs/tutorials/train-test-selection.rst

 .. note::

-  Random sampling will typically give a very similar sample distribution as percentage sampling, unless there is/are cluster/s that are significantly smaller than other clusters.
+  Random sampling will typically give a very similar sample distribution as percentage sampling.

 Maintaining fixed test data
 """""""""""""""""""""""""""

-In this example we further illustrate how ``idx_test`` input parameter can be used.
+In this example we further illustrate how ``idx_test`` input parameter can be utilized.
+Suppose that in every cluster you have a very distinct set of observations on which you would always like to test your model.
+You can point out those observations to the random sampling function through the use of ``idx_test`` vector.